-Just because you’re off the main road does not mean you can drive however you want on trails and seasonal roads.
+I think some people assume that, since they’re off the main road, they can drive however they want on trails and seasonal roads.

 No Alcohol While Trail Riding